mikechau/workshop-intro-to-cloudformation-101/README.md

 Examples:

 - CloudFormation
 - Terraform

 Pros:

 - Consistency
 - Auditing
 - Compliance
 - Rollbacks*

 Cons:

 - Potentially can destroy a resource unintentionally
+- Can be slower if it can't update resources in place

 ## CloudFormation Templating Languages